cse467/cse467/README.md

 ## Course activities and grading components
 - In-class quizzes
-- 3 to 4 Assignments
+- 3 to 4 Homeworks
 - One Term project

 ## Prerequisites